MSK Doctors

 Direct trauma: Accidents or falls that place sudden force on the back of the ankle.

-Diagnosing Suitability for Achilles Treatment
+Diagnosing Suitability For Achilles Treatment

 Diagnosis begins with a physical examination to assess swelling, tenderness, and weakness in the Achilles tendon.
 Patients typically report pain during walking, running, or rising onto their toes.
 Ultrasound or MRI imaging is used to determine the extent of the damage.
 If conservative treatments such as rest or physiotherapy have failed, targeted interventions may be recommended to support recovery.